South La Jolla State Marine Reserve/State Marine Conservation Area

 an exposed rock, surrounded by ocean, covered with seabirds

 For centuries, Native American Tribes in California have relied on marine and coastal resources.
 Many Native American Tribes in California continue to regularly harvest marine resources within their ancestral territories and maintain relationships with the coast for ongoing customary uses.
-Kumeyaay people have lived and currently live in San Diego County.
-The tidepools of La Jolla, teeming with edible animals and plants, were harvested by the Kumeyaay for both food and jewelry for thousands of years.
+The Kumeyaay people have a long history of living in the San Diego County area.
+The tidepools of La Jolla, teeming with edible animals and plants, have been harvested by the Kumeyaay for both food and jewelry for thousands of years.
 Abundant Native American prehistoric artifacts and human remains have been found along this stretch of coast.

 European exploration in Southern California began in 1602 when Sebastian Vizcaino was sent by Spain to map the California coast.
 Settlement did not begin, however, until 1769 with the Portola Expedition and beginning of the Mission Era.
 With Spanish settlement, the land was used for cattle ranching, farming, and logging, which transformed the landscape.
 After the United States acquired California in 1848, homesteading and small communities began to form.
-A large housing boom in 1880 sparked the interest of developers from the bustling port city of San Diego, and La Jolla began to develop into a seaside residential town.
-Nearby, Scripps Institution of Oceanography, one of the oldest marine science research facilities in the United States, remains a hub for cutting-edge marine research.
-The MPAs are some of the most studied temperate marine systems in the world.
+A large housing boom in 1880 sparked developers' interest in the bustling port city of San Diego, and La Jolla began to develop into a seaside residential town.
+Nearby Scripps Institution of Oceanography, one of the oldest marine science research facilities in the United States, remains a hub for cutting-edge marine research.
+These MPAs are some of the most studied temperate marine systems in the world.

 Recreation